encoredev/encore/docs/quick-start.md

 {"Message": "Hello, world!"}
 ```

 _You've successfully created and run your first Encore application.
-Well done! 🎉_
+Well done, you're on your way!_

-You can now access your local development dashboard by opening [http://localhost:4000](http://localhost:4000) in your browser.
-Here you can monitor logs, view traces, and explore the automatically generated API documentation.
+You can now start using your [local development dashboard](https://encore.dev/docs/observability/dev-dash) by opening [http://localhost:4000](http://localhost:4000) in your browser.
+Here you can see logs, view traces, and explore the automatically generated API documentation.

-## Deploy your app
+## Deploy your app to the cloud

 By default your application deploys to Encore's cloud, which is free to use for development and hobby projects.